 If you experience heavy bleeding at any point during pregnancy, contact your healthcare provider instantly or think about getting emergency care.

 For ladies going via nausea/vomiting, dizziness, stomach ache (particularly one-sided ache), it is very possible you might be having an ectopic pregnancy, so inform your physician immediately.
 Cramping is normal in pregnancy, but if the extent of ache throughout cramping increases, it is strongly recommended to contact your physician.

 What type of bleeding am I having?

-Still not sure what type of bleeding you are having, we advise you wait for at least three days after the bleeding or spotting stops before attempting to take a pregnancy test.
+Still not sure what type of bleeding you are having, we advise you to wait for at least three days after the bleeding or spotting stop before attempting to take a pregnancy test.

 Usually, taking a pregnancy test earlier than the missed period or when implantation bleeding occur is simply too fast for tests to give conclusive outcomes.
 Ideally, waiting for nearly a week after the missed period or spotting gives the most accurate test results.

 Discuss with your physician

 It’s necessary to inform your physician every time you experience irregular spotting or bleeding — no matter whether or not you’re pregnant.
 Though mild bleeding throughout early being pregnant doesn’t essentially imply something dangerous, it’s best to see a physician to be safe.